OliverNiga/1lovehealth-app/README.md

-# SaunaGlow — Smart Sauna Controller
+# 1Love Health — Smart Sauna Controller

 A React Native mobile app for controlling a WiFi-enabled infrared sauna dome.
 Built for 1Love Health, SaunaGlow lets you manage temperature zones, therapeutic features, saved profiles, and recurring schedules — all from your phone.